 The original first edition paperback published in 2011 by BDL Books.
 A limited supply is still available.
-This edition features a textured cover and interiors maps of Malta and Istanbul.
+This edition features a textured cover.
 Due to the trim size (8 x 6 inches) and slightly larger font, this edition is 640 pages.

 Paperback: Second Edition

 Released in March 2020, the second edition of Eight Pointed Cross features an updated cover, different cover stock, trim size, and slightly altered introduction and back matter.
-Due to the trim size (6 x 9 inches), this edition is 521 pages.
+The recently improved interior also features four new maps, including the Maltese Islands, the Greek Islands, Istanbul, and the Mediterranean Sea.
+Due to the trim size (6 x 9 inches), this edition is 512 pages.
 There are also minor content changes—mostly of a stylistic or grammatical nature.
 The plot and characters remain unchanged.